 But there’s another aspect, as well, longer lasting.
 A crucial element of this project’s implementation in any site is its reliance on someone who is part of that agency having enough time and mind-space to hear about the project, decide to adopt it, and organise the display of poems there.
 I have said that the most common venues for these poems have been healthcare waiting rooms and school class rooms.
 It seems clear that, since Covid, a sufficiency of creative time and mind-space has been lacking, in the fields both of education and healthcare.

 There may have been other factors, but I believe that this is the main reason why, in recent years, demand for this project’s material has fallen away to almost nothing.
 Until recently.
 Suddenly, perhaps, something has changed.
-Conditions, agencies, elements in the landscape, do keep changing – perhaps initially out of the reckoning.
+Conditions, agencies, elements in the landscape, do keep changing – perhaps initially out of sight and out the reckoning.
 And then, all at once, something breaks surface, connection is made and a new shape is added to the landscape.

 Libraries provide an example of what I mean.
 Yes, there have been significant funding problems in recent years.
 But also some shape-changing in line with technical and social and educational developments.
 Libraries have become more like social and cultural centres, offering a whole new range of activities.
 Distinctions once clear are now less so.
 The popular word ‘hub’ begins to apply with some accuracy to buildings once associated just with books and desks and study and hush.